yuanqing/sketch-select-layers/README.md

 # sketch-selector

-> A Sketch plugin for changing or creating a selection of layers based on name, type and sameness
+> A Sketch plugin for changing or creating a selection of layers based on name, type or similarity

 ## Usage